Ostorlab/benchmarks/mobile/android/oxo-android-ben15/README.md

 ### Description

-This Android app sample demonstrates a critical session management vulnerability:
+This mobile application demonstrates a critical session management vulnerability:

 - **Session Persistence After Password Change** - When a user changes their password, the existing session remains active without requiring re-authentication.
 This allows unauthorized access if an attacker has gained access to an active session, as changing the password does not invalidate the current session.